dhh1128/codecraft.co/tech-debt-leverage-and-grandmas-envelope.md

 <figure><img alt="" src="http://imgs.xkcd.com/comics/archimedes.png" width="444" height="285" /><figcaption>Another take on leverage.
 Image credit: xkcd.</figcaption></figure>

 Debt is a fundamental machine in the business toolkit, just as levers are a fundamental machine for mechanical engineers.
 Almost all businesses use debt to some extent.
-If a CEO can borrow capital at 9% and produce 12% ROI with it, and <!--more-->if the risk implied by that gap is low enough, then not borrowing would be a violation of his <a class="zem_slink" title="Fiduciary" href="http://en.wikipedia.org/wiki/Fiduciary" target="_blank" rel="wikipedia">fiduciary responsibility</a> to stockholders.
+If a CEO can borrow capital at 9% and produce 12% ROI with it, and if the risk implied by that gap is low enough, then not borrowing would be a violation of his <a class="zem_slink" title="Fiduciary" href="http://en.wikipedia.org/wiki/Fiduciary" target="_blank" rel="wikipedia">fiduciary responsibility</a> to stockholders.
 In fact, I'd go so far as to say that capitalism is somewhat founded on the notion that debt allows money to flow to its most efficient use.

 Don't get me wrong.
 I detest personal debt.
 I think recent financial excesses, and the ensuing mess as we were forced to confront arbitrage and Wall Street shenanigans, are deplorable.
 I think most first-world countries are neck-deep in debt and are thus setting themselves up for hard times for many years to come.